USEPA/workshops/rmd_posts/2015-01-15-08-Repeat-Reproduce.md

 ## [1] 55
 {% endhighlight %}

 Again a bit of a silly example since all it is doing is looping through a list of values and summing it.
 In reality you would just use `sum()`.
-This also highlights the fact that loops in R can be slow compared to vector operations and/or primitive operations (see section of [Primitive functions](http://adv-r.had.co.nz/Functions.html#function-components)).
+This also highlights the fact that loops in R can be slow compared to vector operations and/or primitive operations (see Hadley's section on [Primitive functions](http://adv-r.had.co.nz/Functions.html#function-components)).

 Let's dig a bit more into this issue with another example (using the `sum()` example is a bit unfair since `sum()` is actually implemented in C).
 This time, let's look at adding two vectors together.
 We haven't touched on this yet, but R is really good at dealing with this kind of operation.
 It is what people mean when the talk about "vectorized" operations.
 For instance: